 I have severe food allergies.
 How can I make sure there is food for me to eat?

-If you have allergies or dietary restrictions of any kind, contact Brittany Smith, the Residence Coordinator.
+If you have allergies or dietary restrictions of any kind, contact Nate Wright, Residence Life Coordinator.
 They can either place you in a tower suite or an apartment so that you can have access to a kitchen to make your own food, or they can arrange for you to sit down with the staff of the Choices Café and develop a meal plan that suits your needs!

 Can I live in residence during holidays?